Registration as an intern for funeral director interns and embalmer interns will not be renewed after the expiration date of their fifth license.

 The intern/sponsor relationship is between individuals, not between an individual and a business entity.
 Therefore WAC(1) 308-45-200 is clarified as follows:

-The responsibility for notifying the director, department of licensing of internship registration and termination rests with the sponsor.
+The responsibility for notifying the director, Department of licensing of internship registration and termination rests with the sponsor.
 In order to protect the status of the intern in cases where the employing licensee fails to initiate the required report of registration or termination, the affected intern should initiate and ensure submission of same.
 The notification shall be certified by signature of the sponsor.

 Washington State Funeral and Cemetery Board, 11/6/2012.
 Policy 18.39.035-3